 Hidden Fields breakdown

 After adding Hidden Fields to your typeform, a string of characters will be added to the URL of the typeform.
-Here is an example:
+Here is an example of how your URL might look with Hidden Fields added:

 In this example we are placing two parameters into two distinct Hidden Fields, these are: